AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     declare
        A : String := "Hello";
     begin
-       A := "World"; --  Legal: Same size
+       A := "World";       --  OK: Same size
-       A := "Hello World"; --  Illegal: Different size end;
+       A := "Hello World"; --  Not OK: Different size end;

-Also, while you can expect a warning for this kind of errors in very simple cases like this one, it is impossible for a compiler to know in the general case if you are assigning a value of the correct length, so this violation will generally result in a runtime error.
+Also, while you can expect a warning for this kind of error in very simple cases like this one, it is impossible for a compiler to know in the general case if you are assigning a value of the correct length, so this violation will generally result in a run-time error.

 .. attention::
-    While we will learn more about this later, it is important to know right away that arrays are not the only types whose instances might be of unknown size at compile-time.
+    While we will learn more about this later, it is important to know that arrays are not the only types whose instances might be of unknown size at compile-time.

-    Those objects are said to be of an *indefinite subtype*.
-Which means that the subtype size is not known at compile-time, but is dynamically computed at run-time.
+    Such objects are said to be of an *indefinite subtype*, which means that the subtype size is not known at compile time, but is dynamically computed (at run time).

     .. code-block:: ada